andreivisan/learn_go/README.md

 ### Select

 The select statement lets a goroutine wait on multiple communication operations.
+This means that we can listen to multiple channels in the same time and which one is ready first is the one that will be executed.

 A select blocks until one of its cases can run, then it executes that case.
 It chooses one at random if multiple are ready.